walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 from torchvision.models.resnet import resnet18
 ```

-Note that the recommended way of importing fastai libraries is to use

-`from fastai import *`

-or at least

-`from fastai.vision.all import *`.

-This is partially due to the [large number of required imports](https://forums.fast.ai/t/cnn-learner-returning-a-sequential-object-with-missing-methods/90378) and partially due to the [extensive monkey patching in the library](https://forums.fast.ai/t/cnn-learner-returning-a-sequential-object-with-missing-methods/90378).
-To get an impression of how a one-by-one import looks like (including comments on patched functions), take a look at [walk-with-fastai's first lesson](https://walkwithfastai.com/Pets).
+Note that due to the [large number of required imports](https://forums.fast.ai/t/cnn-learner-returning-a-sequential-object-with-missing-methods/90378) and the [extensive monkey patching in the library](https://forums.fast.ai/t/cnn-learner-returning-a-sequential-object-with-missing-methods/90378) the recommended way of importing fastai libraries is to use `from fastai import *` or `from fastai.vision.all import *` (take a look at [walk-with-fastai's first lesson](https://walkwithfastai.com/Pets) to get an impression of the extend of both).

-However, since in software engineering, wildcard imports are typically dicouraged (with exceptions for ad-hoc work), I import the needed libraries one by one and resolve [issues](https://stackoverflow.com/questions/65128126/fast-ai-attributeerror-learner-object-has-no-attribute-fine-tune) as they appear.
-This also forces me to become more familiar with the internal organization of the library itself, which I appreciate.
+However, since wildcard imports are typically discouraged (with exceptions for ad-hoc work), I tend to import the libraries one by one and resolve [issues as they appear](https://stackoverflow.com/questions/65128126/fast-ai-attributeerror-learner-object-has-no-attribute-fine-tune).
+This also forces me to become more familiar with the internal organization of the library itself, something I appreciate.
 When running into issues I find the following steps helpful.

 ### How to troubleshoot imports

 1. Run `from fastai import *` to see if this solves your issue.
 2. If so, use `which functionname` to find out from where you should be actually importing your library
 3. Adapt your import statement accordingly.

-An example where this has helped me was in finding out that `vision_learner` should be imported from `fastai.vision.all` instead of from `fastai.vision.learner`.
+An example of one of these patching issues is that `vision_learner` should be imported from `fastai.vision.all` instead of from `fastai.vision.learner`.
-If you don't want to go into too many details with your imports, you can also import the modules from `fastai.vision.all` (e.g. `from fastai.vision.all import RandomSplitter`).
+If you in general don't want to go into too many details with your imports, you can also strike a happy medium by importing modules from `fastai.vision.all`.

-Finally, in addition to the data crunching and general learning modules, we import the resnet18 model which is the architecture we will be using for our learning task.
-More on resnet18 below.

 ## Creating the Dataset